Corporate Social Responsibility

 3. Operation of the integrity channel (1) Does the company establish both a reward/punishment system and an integrity hotline?
 Can the accused be reached by an appropriate person for follow-up?
 (2) Does the company have in place standard operating procedures for investigating accusation cases, as well as follow-up actions and relevant post-investigation confidentiality measures?
 (3) Does the company provide proper whistleblower protection? |

-V | (1) The Company set up communication channels including a physical grievance mailbox and website recommendation mailbox, provided to receive reports or complaints.
+V | (1) The Company set up communication channels including dedicated telephone line, a physical grievance mailbox, website, email and mailbox receipt address, provided to receive reports or complaints.
+Reports and complaints events are reported to the head of the Administration and Management Division and the Internal Audit Department.
 In addition, the Company also established the reward and punishment system in order to impose punishment for violations against the regulations of ethical management.

 No major difference. | |